Trump and the Disabled Reporter

 I don't care how people vote.
 There are reasons to like/dislike all the candidates.
 Trumps sloppiness with words, or exaggerations (like thousands, instead of many dozens) is something to dislike.
 It's part of why I did not vote for him.
 But I do care when people are repeating a falsehoods and hate, or whining about the mote in their brothers eye, while ignoring the log in their own.
 (Hypocrisy gets my goat).

-The media controls both, for those either too busy to be skeptical, or too partisan to care.
-For the rest of us, we're infuriated by the injustice of liberal media spin -- and the intellectually lazy will call us Trump apologists for not buying the same distorted view of events that they've been spoon fed.
+The media controls both the present and past, at least for those either too busy to be skeptical, or too partisan to care.
+For the rest of us, we're infuriated by the injustice of liberal media spin.
+The intellectually lazy will call us Trump apologists for not buying the same distorted view of events that they've been spoon fed.

 - WaPo to this day doesn't admit to anything or offer their readers the full context (called a lie of omission): https://www.washingtonpost.com/news/fact-checker/wp/2016/08/02/donald-trumps-revisionist-history-of-mocking-a-disabled-reporter/?utm_term=.482f06764881